succinctlabs/sp1-vector/README.md

 ## Cycle Count

 Header Range
-- ~230M cycles.
-Primarily dominated by Blake2B hashing of the headers in the header range commitment tree.
+- Primarily dominated by Blake2B hashing of the headers in the header range commitment tree.

 Rotate
-- ~211M cycles.
+- ~8M cycles.